beingofexistence13/dx/contributing/core/testing.md

 ### Helpful environment variables

-Some test-specific environment variables can be used to help debug isolated tests better, these can be leveraged by prefixing the `pnpm test` command.
+Some test-specific environment variables can be used to help debug isolated tests better, these can be leveraged by prefixing the `bun test` command.

-- When investigating failures in isolated tests you can use `NEXT_TEST_SKIP_CLEANUP=1` to prevent deleting the temp folder created for the test, then you can run `pnpm next` while inside of the temp folder to debug the fully set-up test project.
+- When investigating failures in isolated tests you can use `NEXT_TEST_SKIP_CLEANUP=1` to prevent deleting the temp folder created for the test, then you can run `bun next` while inside of the temp folder to debug the fully set-up test project.
 - You can also use `NEXT_SKIP_ISOLATE=1` if the test doesn't need to be installed to debug and it will run inside of the Next.js repo instead of the temp directory, this can also reduce test times locally but is not compatible with all tests.
-- The `NEXT_TEST_MODE` env variable allows toggling specific test modes for the `e2e` folder, it can be used when not using `pnpm test-dev` or `pnpm test-start` directly.
+- The `NEXT_TEST_MODE` env variable allows toggling specific test modes for the `e2e` folder, it can be used when not using `bun test-dev` or `bun test-start` directly.
 Valid test modes can be seen here: https://github.com/vercel/next.js/blob/aa664868c102ddc5adc618415162d124503ad12e/test/lib/e2e-utils.ts#L46
-- You can use `NEXT_TEST_PREFER_OFFLINE=1` while testing to configure the package manager to include the [`--prefer-offline`](https://pnpm.io/cli/install#--prefer-offline) argument during test setup.
+- You can use `NEXT_TEST_PREFER_OFFLINE=1` while testing to configure the package manager to include the [`--prefer-offline`](https://bun.io/cli/install#--prefer-offline) argument during test setup.
 This is helpful when running tests in internet restricted environments such as planes or public wifi.

 ### Debugging

 When tests are run in CI and a test failure occurs we attempt to capture traces of the playwright run to make debugging the failure easier.
-A test-trace artifact should be uploaded after the workflow completes which can be downloaded, unzipped, and then inspected with `pnpm playwright show-trace ./path/to/trace`
+A test-trace artifact should be uploaded after the workflow completes which can be downloaded, unzipped, and then inspected with `bun playwright show-trace ./path/to/trace`

 ### Profiling tests